LDubya/OpenKeyNav/docs/structural-navigation-mode-brief.md

 2. Explicit configured or programmatic next/previous target commands move real focus within a narrow context, while native Tab remains unmodified.
 3. Broaden from a heading-backed context activates the nearest preceding lower-level heading and focuses its first target.
-Broaden from an unheaded context retains focus and enlarges the available flattened sequence.
+From an unheaded context, it enters the deepest authored level present.
 4. Narrow follows the current target's path and retains focus.
-From the document/root, its fallback enters the first nonempty H2.
-When an H1–H5 context has no child on that path, it advances without wrapping to the first nonempty H(n+1) in document order, regardless of inferred structural depth, and focuses that destination's first target; H6 is the fallback boundary.
+From the document/root or another unheaded context, its fallback enters the shallowest authored level present.
+When a heading-backed context has no deeper child on that path, it advances without wrapping to the first context at the closest available deeper rank, regardless of generic DOM wrappers, and focuses that destination's first target; H6 is the fallback boundary.
 5. Horizontal movement lands on a real target and activates the destination context.
 6. From an H3 under the first H2, next-horizontal movement enters the first